-St Dymphna’s Hospital (formerly Carlow Lunatic Asylum) is a psychiatric hospital located in Carlow, County Carlow, Ireland.
+St. Dymphna’s Hospital (formerly Carlow Lunatic Asylum) is a psychiatric hospital located in Carlow Town.

-The hospital, which was designed by Francis Johnston, opened as the Carlow District Lunatic Asylum in 1832.
-It became Carlow Mental Hospital in 1925 and, having been re-named St. Dympna’s Hospital, after St. Dympna, the patron saint of mental illness, in 1958, it was taken over by the Department of Health in 1971.
-After the introduction of deinstitutionalisation in the late 1980s the hospital went into a period of decline.
+The hospital was designed by Francis Johnston.
+And opened as the Carlow District Lunatic Asylum in 1832.
+Further, it became Carlow Mental Hospital in 1925.
+Then, having been re-named St. Dympna’s Hospital, after St. Dympna, the patron saint of mental illness in 1958.
+Then, it was taken over by the Department of Health in 1971.
+After the introduction of deinstitutionalization in the late 1980s the hospital went into a period of decline.
 Kelvin Grove, a modern residential unit for adult clients with learning difficulties, opened on the site in 2008.
 The main hospital closed in October 2011.
-Services include out-patient clinics, day care facilities, addiction counselling, and a community hostel. – Wikipedia
+Services include outpatient clinics, daycare facilities, addiction counseling, and a community hostel. – Wikipedia

-The hospital is situated in extensive grounds between the Athy Road and the Old Dublin Road.
-There is an old church in the grounds of St Dymphna’s Hospital.
-The church is at presented being converted into the County Carlow Military Museum.
+What`s more, the hospital is situated on extensive grounds between Athy Road and Old Dublin Road.
+There is also an old church on the grounds of St Dymphna’s Hospital.
+The church is at present being converted into the County Carlow Military Museum.

 Location of St. Dympna’s Hospital: